rvacovsky/travel-budget-tracker/README.md

 ## User Story

-As an avid traveler, I want to be able to track my withdrawals and deposits within or without a date or internet connection so that my account is accurate when I am traveling
+As an avid traveler, I want to be able to track my withdrawals and deposits within or without a date or internet connection so that my account is accurate when I am traveling.

 ## Acceptance Criteria